jplana/vagrant-basebox-definitions/README.md

 ## Notes

- - vagrant basebox validate won't success as the boxes don't include the chef packages.
+ - vagrant won't validate as the boxes don't include the chef packages.
  - The basebox are usually based on the default templates from veewee